 been diagnosed with osteoporosis

 Do not take ESOMEPRAZOLE APOTEX if you are pregnant or breastfeeding unless your doctor

 says so.
 Ask your doctor about the risks and benefits involved.

 It is not known if it is safe for you to take ESOMEPRAZOLE APOTEX while you are pregnant.

 It may affect your baby.

-It is not known if your baby can take in ESOMEPRAZOLE APOTEX from breast milk if you are breastfeeding.
+It is not known if your baby can take in ESOMEPRAZOLE APOTEX from breast milk if you

 Taking other medicines